crf8472/libarcstk/BUILD.md

 ### Optional Buildtime Dependencies

-- git - for testing: to clone test framework [Catch2][2] as an external project when running the unit tests
+- git - for testing: to clone test framework [Catch2][2] as an external project when running the unit tests.
+You also need git if you want to build the documentation with m.css (instead of stock doxygen).
 - Doxygen - for documentation: to build the API documentation in HTML or LaTeX
 - LaTeX (TeXLive for instance) - for documentation: to build the documentation in LaTeX
 - include-what-you-use - for development: to control ``include``-relationships
-  when working on the code

 ## Building the library